A Teaspoon of Earth and Sea

 Filled with a colorful cast of characters and presented in a bewitching voice that mingles the rhythms of Eastern storytelling with modern Western prose, A TEASPOON OF EARTH AND SEA is a tale about memory and the importance of controlling one’s own fate.

-A TEASPOON OF EARTH AND SEA was first published in 2013 by Riverhead (USA) and Allen & Unwin (UK).
+A TEASPOON OF EARTH AND SEA was first published on 31st January 2013 by Riverhead (USA) and on 4th April 2013 by Allen & Unwin (UK).